A discrete approach to Dirichlet L-functions, their special values and zeros: Asymptotics of discrete Dirichlet -functions

 \end{proof} \begin{remark} The restriction on \( s \) in Theorem \ref{Asymptotic for even} can be omitted.
 Indeed, applying the Euler-MacLaurin-Sidi when \( s \) is a half integer produces \( \log \) terms that vanish when summed against the character.
 But in order not to lengthen the present paper, we did not include this argument here. \end{remark}

-In fact, in the next section, what will be most important for us is the two first terms of the asymptotic, that is the case \( m = 1 \) in Theorem \ref{Asymptotic for L tilde}.
-Precisely the asymptotic for \( m = 1 \) is
+In fact, in the next section, what will be most important for us is the two first terms of the asymptotic, that is the case \( l = 1 \) in Theorem \ref{Asymptotic for L tilde}.
+Precisely the asymptotic of size \( l = 1 \) is

 because \( b_0(s) = 2 \), and \( b_1(s) = \tfrac{s-1}{6} \).

 \paragraph*{Proof of the corollary about Siegel zeros.}